Wondering how to spot fake Yeezy Boost 350 V2 Mono Ice? Afraid of getting a fake pair of V2s?

 On the other hand, the real pair’s size tag has its “US UK FR JP CHN” text thicker, and at the same time, the letters on the real tag are placed closer to each other.

-Proceeding to the third way of the guide on how to spot fake Yeezy Mono Ice shoes, we are going to flip the real vs fake Yezy Mono Ice pairs upside down.
+Proceeding to the third way of the guide on how to spot fake Yeezy Mono Ice shoes, we are going to flip the real vs fake Yeezy Mono Ice pairs upside down.

 Here, we want to check the boost sole’s triangle that’s found at the bottom side of the soles.